Teach. Design. Lead.

 Photo Credit: Gerry Wilson

-And then, I started to work on my first novel, which happens to be set in the ocean.
-I am a die hard researcher.
-I might possibly love research even more than writing (don’t many writers?).
-So, I decided if I was going to have characters diving, I needed to put my fins back on to get accurate and up-to-date information.
-I bought some shiny new gear and signed up for a Scuba Refresher course in Florida to practice my skills.
-One course led to another and before I knew it, I was a Rescue Diver with certifications in coral reef conservation, fish identification, underwater navigation, and dry suit diving, among others.
+Then I started to work on my first novel, which happens to be set in the ocean.
+I am a die-hard researcher.
+I might love research even more than writing.
+So I decided that if I was going to have characters diving, I needed to put my fins back on.
+I bought some shiny new gear, signed up for a Scuba Refresher course in Florida, and one course led to another.
+Before I knew it I was a Rescue Diver with certifications in coral reef conservation, fish identification, underwater navigation, and dry suit diving, among others.

 MSDT Course in Wreck Dive Instruction with Eastern Academy of Scuba Education (EASE)Photo Credit, Philippe Yersin, 2016